Early Examples of Narrative-Driven Games

 The emergence of cinematic cutscenes marked a pivotal shift in early narrative-driven games, bridging gameplay with cinematic storytelling.
 These scripted sequences, typically non-interactive, were used to advance plotlines, develop characters, and evoke emotions akin to movies.
 By incorporating high-quality visuals and voice-overs, cutscenes enhanced immersive storytelling experiences, akin to interactive films.

-See also Japanese RPGs in Shaping Game Narratives
+See also Themes in Game Narratives

 Cinematic cutscenes revolutionized gaming narratives by providing a more cinematic flair, offering players a deeper connection to the game world and its characters.
 Game developers started adopting film techniques such as camera angles, framing, and pacing to evoke dramatic tension and emotional resonance within the narrative.
 This approach blurred the lines between traditional storytelling mediums and interactive gaming experiences.